mauritiusdadd/redmost/README.md

-# pyzui
+# REDMOST

-A Qt6 GUI interface to do spectroscopic redshift measurements.
+REDshift Measurement Of SpecTra is a Qt6 Graphical User Interface (GUI) to do spectroscopic redshift measurements for 1D spectra.
 If redrock is correcly installed, it cat be used as a backend to measure the redshift.

 # Installation